-Criminal offences committed by the sending of an electronic communication can affect a range of different people including adults, children, men, women, as well as a range of vulnerable groups.
+Criminal offences involving domestic abuse can affect a range of different people including adults, children, women, men, as well as a range of vulnerable groups.
+All Section 75 categories are expected to benefit from this policy, and in particular women.
+It is recognised that a proportionately high percentage of victims of domestic abuse are women.